lizhewen/PSU-CIDD-Malaria-Simulation/README.md

 ---

 ## Output Files Description
-One tab separated values (TSV) data file and one comma separated values (CSV) are generated if the default modified monthly reporter is selected for use.
+Two tab separated values (TSV) data files and one comma separated values (CSV) are generated if the default modified monthly reporter is selected for use.
 The tables listed below show you how these two files are organized, with group separators indicated by the sentinel value `-1111`.

-**monthlydata_*n*.txt** - Summary data for the model generated at the end of each simulated month.
+**monthly_*n*.txt** - Summary data for the model generated at the end of each simulated month.

 | Block | Column Number | Description | Dataframe Header |
 | ---|--- | --- | ---|